ilamin/labelling/README.md

 # labelling
 --------------------------------
-Modified Yolo Algorithmn to label our objects for the training dataset.
+Yolo Algorithmn for labelling our objects for the training dataset.